Kogia-sima/itoap/README.md

-If you want to write integers to a `std::io::Write` or `std::fmt::Write`, [itoa](https://github.com/dtolnay/itoa) crate and `itoap` crate shows almost same performance, but `itoap` outputs slightly larger binary.
+If you want to write integers to a `std::io::Write` or `std::fmt::Write`, [itoa](https://github.com/dtolnay/itoa) crate and `itoap` crate shows almost same performance for some types, but `itoap` is generally faster.

 The implementation is based on the `sse2` algorithm from [itoa-benchmark](https://github.com/miloyip/itoa-benchmark) repository.